Drew Perkins: Tenure

 In 2010, Perkins endorsed Cindy Hill for Wyoming Superintendent of Public Instruction.

 From 2011 to 2012, he served as chairman of the Judiciary committee and the Select Committee on Capital Finance and Investments.

 On November 15, 2014, Perkins was selected by the Republican caucus to serve as Vice President of the Senate.
 He served as Vice President of the Senate from 2015 to 2017.
 On November 19, 2016, the Republican caucus selected Perkins to serve as the Senate Majority Leader and replaced him with Michael Von Flatern as Vice President of the Senate.
 He served as Majority Leader of the Senate from 2017 to 2019.
 On November 16, 2018, Perkins was selected by the Republican caucus to serve as President of the Senate and took office on January 8, 2019.

 After losing the 2022 primary for re-election, Perkins resigned from the Senate on November 10 to become Governor Mark Gordon's chief of staff.

 Political positions

 In 2016, the Wyoming Senate voted down a $268 million Medicaid expansion, with Perkins against.

 Crime

 In 2009, Perkins introduced legislation, which was approved by the Wyoming Senate, that would require ignition interlock devices in the cars of drivers who had been convicted for drunk driving twice or with a blood alcohol content of .15%.
-He oppose prohibiting cell phone usage while driving as he believed that it would only give young people criminal records as they would not care about the law.
+He opposed prohibiting cell phone usage while driving, not wanting to give criminal records to young people whose behavior he thought would not change.

 In 2012, Perkins was named as legislator of the year by the Wyoming Association of Sheriff and Chiefs of Police.